Emeka Anyaoku: Education

 After his secondary education, Anyaoku in 1952 proceeded to teach at Emmanuel College, Owerri in the then Eastern Region, he was there until mid-1954 lecturing in mathematics, Latin and English.
 He was reputedly an assiduous young teacher, meticulous in preparing his lesson notes.
 He gave back to his students the best of what he had learned at MOLS while injecting humor into his teachings.

 One of his teachers at MOLS had kindled in him an interest in the Classics.
 His Latin teacher had inspired in him a love for the languages, laws and culture of the ancient Greeks and Romans, and the classical roots of the English language.
 Anyaoku then decided to go and study Classics at the new University College of Ibadan, the premier higher institution of its kind in the country, which had been instituted in 1948 as an overseas college of the University of London.

 During the mid-1950s when Anyaoku was an undergraduate at the University College, Ibadan, the Nigerian nation was embroiled in debates, discussions and demonstrations on the political future of the country.
 There were controversies on when Nigeria should gain independence from Britain and with what political structure it should seek independence whether as a unitary or federal state.
-The city of Ibadan was one of the main epicenters of these debates.
+The city of Ibadan was one of the main epicentres of these debates.
 And the University College, which had brought together brilliant students, lecturers and politicians from diverse parts of the country, became a centre of what was then described as national radicalism.

 Anyaoku was in the thick of this as a student union leader.
 He along with like-minds in the union leadership campaigned in favour of unitary state, against federalism.
 They sent petitions and delegations to the three foremost political leaders in the country then, Dr. Nnamdi Azikiwe in the Eastern region of the country, Chief Obafemi Awolowo in the Western, and Sardauna of Sokoto, Sir Ahmadu Bello in the Northern region.